Introduction

 Examples

-.
+These are some small examples of typescript.
 We recommend you to try them in the Typescript Playground.

 Basic Types